 We were curious, so we tried headlamps on a few other models.
-Sure enough, with a little bit of action (which you could certainly expect skinning uphill and skiing downhill) they tended to slide up and off the top of the helmet.
-While mostly a niche use of this Salomon helmet, it's smart, and it works.
+Sure enough, with a little bit of action (which you could certainly expect skinning uphill and skiing downhill), they tended to slide up and off the top of the helmet.
+While mainly a niche use of this Salomon helmet, it's clever, and it works.
 You'll be the envy of the skin line on those dark morning ascents and evening laps.
-This is an awesome feature but limited in usefulness to a smaller group of people.
+It is an awesome feature but limited in usefulness to a smaller group of people.

 Style may be in the eye of the beholder, but in our opinion, the MTN Lab is a smooth-looking helmet.
-It's not loud or showy; it's classic.
+It's not loud or showy or particularly stylish; it's classic.
 For those style-conscious backcountry skiers, it should match up one way or another to the rest of your gear.
 It also comes in three color options, black, rainy day (off-white), and bleached aqua (light blue-greenish).

 The MTN Lab is built for a specific purpose and a specific crowd, and if you are looking for a traditional and cozy helmet, you may have to look elsewhere.
 It's not for everyone, but for those who spend most or all of their days providing their own uphill ride, it's a great helmet.
 The MTN Lab isn't the cheapest helmet we tested, but it is one of the most discipline-specific.
 If you're a committed backcountry skier, the price shouldn't scare you off.